 Make sure you do not make students feel embarrassed or ashamed about their boundaries.
 Everyone has different boundaries.
 Boundaries are based on upbringing and so this might be the first time students actually think about boundaries and the fact that they have choice in what boundaries they have.
 Boundaries often change and are not fixed - it depends on situations and circumstances.

-Coping: Understanding boundaries and keeping within them Coping Handout 1 Agree and Disagree statements
+Coping: Understanding boundaries and keeping within them

+Handout 1: Agreeing boundaries

+Agree and Disagree statements